scratch-er/nemu-workloads/README.md

 - `build/workload_name/package/`: Directory containing the compiled binaries.

+## Build Requirements

+Any modern Linux distributions should be okay.
+The build system of this project is using the toolchain provided by buildroot, so you do not have to set up the toolchains manually to build most workloads.
+Some workloads require additional toolchians not provided by buildroot.
+Please refer to the README files of each workload (`workloads/workload_name/README.md`) for details.

 To create a compressed tarball containing all built workloads, run `make tarball`.
 This will generate `build/workloads.tar.zstd` which contains all Linux firmware images, root filesystems, and AM workload binaries in a single archive file.

+## TODO List

+[] Add workload `kvmtool`.
+[] Add workload `Xvisor`.
+[] Support for building multiple device trees for each Linux workload.
+[] Test Linux workloads with checkpoint functionalities of NEMU.

 ## Format of the Image